pwncollege/ctf-archive/0ctf2021quals/DESCRIPTION.md

-## Welcome to 0CTF 2021 Quals
+## Welcome to 0CTF/TCTF 2021 Quals

-0CTF 2017 Quals is an annual online qualifier for the prestigious 0CTF finals, a Capture The Flag (CTF) cybersecurity competition hosted by the 0OPS team.

-CTF games often touch on many other aspects of information security: cryptography, stego, binary analysis, reverse engineering, mobile security and others.
-Good teams generally have strong skills and experience in all these issues.
+This is an online jeopardy-style CTF organized by 0ops and Tencent eee.
+We welcome CTF players all over the world!

 ---
 **Original Date:** Sat, 03 July 2021, 02:00 UTC — Mon, 05 July 2021, 02:00 UTC<br>